PrideChung/FontAwesomeKit/README.md

 After you done setting attributes, you can get the attributed string by calling `[starIcon attributedString]`.

-So you can use the icon on a label with one line of code: `self.label.attributedText = [starIcon attributedString];` You don't need to set the label's `font` property, it's already been taken care of.
+So you can use the icon on a label with one line of code:

+`self.label.attributedText = [starIcon attributedString];`

+You don't need to set the label's `font` property, it's already been taken care of.

 ### Drawing The Icon on Image

 #### Basic Drawing
-Instead of getting the attributed string, you can draw the icon onto an image like this: `UIImage *iconImage = [starIcon imageWithSize:CGSizeMake(15, 15)];` This will use the attributes you've set to draw that image, you only need to specify a size for the image.
+Instead of getting the attributed string, you can draw the icon onto an image like this:

+`UIImage *iconImage = [starIcon imageWithSize:CGSizeMake(15, 15)];`

+This will use the attributes you've set to draw that image, you only need to specify a size for the image.

 #### Drawing Offset
-By default the icon will be centered horizontally and vertically.
+By default the icon is centered horizontally and vertically.
 I believe that's 99% what you want.
-However, if you think it's not centered properly, you can set the `drawingPositionAdjustment` property for the icon, like this:
+However, if it's not centered properly, you can set the `drawingPositionAdjustment` property for the icon, like this:

 `starIcon.drawingPositionAdjustment = UIOffsetMake(2, 2);`